terabajt/NbpApiExchangerates/README.md

 - Support for multiple APIs for currency exchange rates.
 - Implement a caching layer to reduce API calls to the NBP API.

+### Postman Collections

+You can import the Postman collections (in JSON format) from the `/postman` directory (located in the root of the project) and use the built-in tests.

 ### Docker

 To run docker use